 After this first meeting, you will be allocated to a key-worker who will work with you to develop these initial goals into a ‘care plan’ and map out the steps and ways we can support your aim.
 You and your key-worker will regularly meet and they will offer emotional support and help you understand some of the causes and challenges linked to your drug and alcohol use.
 This may include involving other members of the wider team, such as:

-- Men’s, women’s, cannabis and or benzodiazepine group.
+- Men’s, women’s, breakfast clubs, cannabis and or benzodiazepine group.

 - One-to-one support from a psychologist or counsellor as well as well-being workshops.

 - Appointments with a nurse or doctor about your physical health.